toufiqur19/car_rental/README.md

  - Customer Access to the front end for browsing cars and booking rentals.

 ## Admin Panel:
- - Manage cars, rentals, and customers.
+ - Manage cars, rentals, customers, and dashboards.
- - Admin CRUD operations for car bookings and customers.
+ - Admin CRUD operations for cars, rentals, and customers.

 ## User Side:
- - Users can browse available cars, and filter by brand, model, type, and price.
+ - Users can browse available cars, and filter by brand, type, and price.
  - Make bookings by selecting a car and date range.
  - View booking history.